mvolkmann/blog/src/smalltalk.md

 The shell script `clonePackageRepos.sh` clones many commonly used Git repositories that define optional packages.
 Cloning those enables installing the packages they define.
-To do so, enter `Feature require: {package-name}` in a Workspace window and "Do it".

 The repositories that this clones include: